-“Psychedelics offer a profound window into the functioning of the human brain and mind through their robust acute effects on perception, subjective experience, and brain activity patterns.
-In recent work using a receptor-informed network control theory framework, we demonstrated that the serotonergic psychedelics lysergic acid diethylamide (LSD) and psilocybin flatten the brain’s control energy landscape in a manner that covaries with more dynamic and entropic brain activity.
-Contrary to LSD and psilocybin, whose effects last for hours, the serotonergic psychedelic N,N-dimethyltryptamine (DMT) rapidly induces a profoundly immersive altered state of consciousness lasting less than 20 minutes, allowing for the entirety of the drug experience to be captured during a single resting-state fMRI scan.
-Using network control theory, which quantifies the amount of input necessary to drive transitions between functional brain states, we integrate brain structure and function to map the energy trajectories of 14 individuals undergoing fMRI during DMT and placebo.
-Consistent with previous work, we find that global control energy is reduced following injection with DMT compared to placebo.
-We additionally show longitudinal trajectories of global control energy correlate with longitudinal trajectories of EEG signal diversity (a measure of entropy) and subjective ratings of drug intensity.
-We interrogate these same relationships on a regional level and find that the spatial patterns of DMT’s effects on these metrics are correlated with serotonin 2a receptor density (obtained from separately acquired PET data).
-Using receptor distribution and pharmacokinetic information, we were able to successfully recapitulate the effects of DMT on global control energy trajectories, demonstrating a proof-of-concept for the use of control models in predicting pharmacological intervention effects on brain dynamics.”
+“Psychedelics offer a profound window into the human brain through their robust effects on perception, subjective experience, and brain activity patterns.
+The serotonergic psychedelic N,N-dimethyltryptamine (DMT) induces a profoundly immersive altered state of consciousness lasting under 20 min, allowing the entire experience to be captured during a single functional magnetic resonance imaging (fMRI) scan.
+Using network control theory, we map energy trajectories of 14 individuals undergoing fMRI during DMT and placebo.
+We find that global control energy is reduced after DMT injection compared to placebo.
+Longitudinal trajectories of global control energy correlate with longitudinal trajectories of electroencephalography (EEG) signal diversity (a measure of entropy) and subjective drug intensity ratings.
+At the regional level, spatial patterns of DMT’s effects on these metrics correlate with serotonin 2a receptor density from positron emission tomography (PET) data.
+Using receptor distribution and pharmacokinetic information, we recapitulate DMT’s effects on global control energy trajectories, demonstrating control models can predict pharmacological effects on brain dynamics.”

 Authors: S. Parker Singleton, Christopher Timmermann, Andrea I. Luppi, Emma Eckernäs, Leor Roseman, Robin L. Carhart-Harris & Amy Kuceyeski